Click to jump to the relevant section.

 Section D. RECORDING SECRETARY

-The Recording Secretary shall certify and keep at the principal office of the association or at such other place as the Executive Committee may determine the original or a copy of the Bylaws as amended or otherwise altered to date.
+The Recording Secretary shall certify and keep it at the principal office of the Association or at such other place as the Executive Committee may determine the original or a copy of the Bylaws as amended or otherwise altered to date.
 In addition, keep a book of minutes of all association meetings.
 In general, perform all duties incident to the office of Corresponding Secretary and such other duties as may be required by law, by the Articles of Incorporation, by these Bylaws or which may be assigned to him or her by the President.

 Section E. CORRESPONDING SECRETARY

 The Corresponding Secretary shall see that all notices are duly given in accordance with the provision of these Bylaws or as required by law.
-Keep at the principal office of the association or at such a place as the Executive Committee determine, a correspondence book containing all official correspondence of the association and all correspondence prepared by Committee Chairpersons in the name of the association.
+Keep at the principal office of the Association or at such a place as the Executive Committee determine, a correspondence book containing all official correspondence of the Association and all correspondence prepared by Committee Chairpersons in the name of the Association.
 Maintain current mailing references of appropriate governmental agencies and other pertinent organizations.
 In the absence of the Recording Secretary, the corresponding secretary shall serve and in general perform all duties incident to the office of the Corresponding Secretary and such other duties as may be required by law, by the Articles of Incorporation, by these Bylaws, or which may be assigned to him or her by the President.

 Section F. FINANCIAL SECRETARY